 Another option or additional option for pets who refuse to eat may be a change in diet.
 Use caution when changing a pet’s diet as a last resort because abrupt diet changes can cause a pet to become more finicky.
 If you decide to change your pet’s diet, it should be done gradually, introducing the new food slowly over the course of a couple of weeks so they have time to get comfortable with the new food.

 Older pets who become finicky may become adverse to a diet they once enjoyed.
-Some owners find that feeding a home cooked diet or switching to a senior pet food may be more desirable for an older pet.
+Some owners find that feeding a home cooked diet or switching to a senior pet food or specially formulated food may be more desirable for an older pet.
 It can become especially challenging to feed an older pet who has special needs, like dependency on insulin, where adequate food consumption is critical to administering insulin.
-While there are many senior pet foods available on the market and several pet diet sites for home cooked meals to reference, one site offers customized meal plans based on your pet’s medical needs.
+While there are many senior pet foods available on the market and several pet diet sites for home cooked meals to reference, some pet food companies offer customized meal plans based on your pet’s needs.

-The vet’s at Pet Diets can provide customized diets that are tailored to your pets dietary needs, size, medical needs and more.
-If you are struggling with meal time frustration, a change in diet to a home cooked diet may help.
 While there are many homemade pet food recipes online or books available for sale, many do not offer nutritionally balanced recipes that are designed specifically for your pet and based on your pet’s unique needs.
 If you are looking to cook a home cooked meal, consult with a vet specialist trained in pet nutrition or compare specially formulated dog food that can be customized specifically for your dog or cat to be sure they receive adequate pet specific nutrients and pet supplements that many home cooked foods lack.

 The bottom line is, there is no need to get frustrated at meal time when there are viable solutions that can offer much needed mealtime help.